mcallegari/qlcplus/README.md

 ## Downloads, Building QLC+, Support, Contributing

 I may publish Linux AppImage downloads here soon.
+For now, if you need this, compile master from source.

 For the mainstream app, please visit Massimo's upstream here: https://github.com/mcallegari/qlcplus

-Compilation guides and platform-specific instructions are available in our [GitHub Wiki](https://github.com/mcallegari/qlcplus/wiki).
+ititCompilation guides and platform-specific instructions are available in our [GitHub Wiki](https://github.com/mcallegari/qlcplus/wiki).

 ## License
 <a href="https://github.com/mcallegari/qlcplus/blob/master/COPYING">